ant12334/Tortoisecoin/doc/build-netbsd.md

 **Updated for NetBSD [10.1](https://netbsd.org/releases/formal-10/NetBSD-10.1.html)**

-This guide describes how to build bitcoind, command-line utilities, and GUI on NetBSD.
+This guide describes how to build tortoisecoind, command-line utilities, and GUI on NetBSD.

 ## Preparation